theo0x0/nodpi3/README.md

 Unfinished modification of https://github.com/theo0x0/nodpi2

 Transmits parts of TLS handshake to be sent from another computer as a row IPv6 packet.
-This data is being transmitted through the internet as a DNS query for further resistance.
+This data is being transmitted through the internet as a DNS query for further DPI resistance.
 From user's computer sends random/fake data to bypass DPI.

 ## Usage